Information courtesy of “It’s MI Identity”

 - Never give out your Social Security number, Driver’s license, or other identifying information unless you know the person or organization or you initiated the contact.

-- Treat checkbooks, ATM cards, Credit card offers as if they’re cash-PROTECT THEM.
+- Treat checkbooks, ATM cards, credit cards as if they’re cash – PROTECT THEM.

-- Before discarding you should shred personal information such as receipts, insurance forms, bank and credit card statements and other offers.
+- Before discarding, you should shred personal information such as receipts, insurance forms, bank and credit card statements and other documents or mail that contain personal information.

 - Notify financial institutions and credit card companies before relocating to a new home or care facility.